sonic-net/SONiC/doc/aaa/TACACS+ Design.md

  	- When user user a command longer than 240 bytes, only commands within 240 bytes will send to TACACS server. which means Accounting may lost some user input. and Authorization check can only partly check user input.

 ## 3.2 Server count
  - Max TACACS server count was hardcoded, default count is 8.

 ## 3.3 Local authorization
  - Operation system limitation: SONiC based on Linux system, so permission to execute local command are managed by Linux file permission control.
 This means when enable both TACACS+ authorization and local authorization, local authorization will always happen after TACACS+ authorization.

 ## 3.4 Docker support
- - Any command run inside docker container will not covered by Authorization and Accounting.
+ - Any command run inside a shell in a docker container will not covered by Authorization and Accounting.
  - Docker exec command will be covered by Authorization and Accounting.
  - Administrator may setup TACACS+ rules to block docker exec command for RO user:
-   - user can start a interactive shell on the docker container, then run command inside container to evade TACACS+ authorization and accounting.
+   - user can start an interactive shell on the docker container, then run command inside container to evade TACACS+ authorization and accounting.

 ## 3.5 Recursive commands
   - Many linux command allow user start a harmless process and run another command from it, administrator may setup TACACS+ rules from server side to block user from:
     - Run another shell.
     - Run interpreter, for example python.
     - Run loader, for example /lib/x86_64-linux-gnu/ld-linux-x86-64.so.2